arjjunp/arjjunp/README.md

 -->

 👋 Hi, I’m Arjjun

 👀 I’m interested in Coding and Gaming

 🌱 I’m currently learning Scala

-💞️ I’m looking to collaborate on anything with Software Engineering 📫 How to reach me http://www.linkedin.com/in/arjjun-prasaad
+💞️ I’m looking to collaborate on anything related to Software Engineering

+📫 How to reach me http://www.linkedin.com/in/arjjun-prasaad